Permanent Landfill In Capital, Still A Distant Dream - UrduPoint

 Permanent Landfill In Capital, Still A Distant Dream

-For the last decade, the city managers are trying to set up a permanent landfill in the federal capital on scientific lines to improve its environment, but almost every time, their worked out plans hit a snag for one or another reason

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Jan, 2021 ) :For the last decade, the city managers are trying to set up a permanent landfill in the Federal capital on scientific lines to improve its environment, but almost every time, their worked out plans hit a snag for one or another reason.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jan, 2021 ) :For the last decade, the city managers were trying to set up a permanent landfill in the Federal capital on scientific lines to improve its environment, but almost every time, their worked out plans hit a snag for one or another reason.

 The CDA's recent plan of developing a landfill near Sangjani was also in limbo as the Environmental Protection Agency-Pakistan (Pak-EPA) has recently sought a reply from its Sanitation Department on the objections, raised by the residents of sector B-17 and its surrounding areas, on the proposed site.

-EPA has recently conducted a public hearing to hear arguments of all the stakeholders for and against the proposed landfill in Sangjani and then conveyed the reservations, expressed by the locals, to the CDA's sanitation department in writing, a senior official of the agency told APP on Thursday.
+EPA has recently conducted a public hearing to hear arguments of all the stakeholders for and against the proposed landfill in Sangjani and then conveyed the reservations, expressed by the locals, to the CDA's sanitation department in writing, a senior official of the agency told APP.

 She said EPA had not yet received any response from the CDA sanitation department, adding, after receiving responses, the agency would take decision as per law.